ablumenf/ECC/README.md

 method using two nested loops, this uses one loop by computing x^3 + ax + b for each x in F_p, checking if this value is a quadratic residue or not, and if so, finding both square roots using the Tonelli-Shanks algorithm.

-The logarithm calculator just uses brute force.
-I considered using something like Pollard's Rho algorithm, but that would require  inverting numbers modulo n (or possibly modulo n/k for some k > 1 and checking the k possibilities modulo n).
-This could be done, but it's overkill for dealing with relatively small groups.

 The factoring method just uses brute force.
 I considered using something like Pollard's Rho algorithm for finding prime factors, but that would require creating a list of all factors